30 Ways to Be an Ally for Women in Tech in 2020

 4. Get Inspired

 Helping others on your team or in your company will benefit everyone.
 Set a goal to focus on the success and growth of your colleagues and cultivate an attitude of encouragement.
-With this mindset, you will take an interest in the empowerment of all your coworkers — including the women.
+With this mindset, you will take an interest in the empowerment of all your coworkers — including women.
 Get inspired by watching Kare Anderson’s TED Talk Opportunity Makers and, especially if you’re in a leadership position, read up on Liz Wiseman’s Multipliers.

 5. Get Motivated

-Did you know that an organization with at least 30 percent of its leadership comprised of women could add up to 6 percentage points to the net margin?
-If for some reason you can’t find the motivation to spend efforts supporting and recruiting more women in the tech industry, at the very least, numbers like this can be the inspiration.
+Did you know that decades of research prove that socially diverse groups are more innovative and creative?
+Or that companies with female executives make more money?
+If, for some reason, you can’t find the motivation to spend efforts supporting and recruiting more women in the tech industry, at the very least, numbers like this can be inspiring.

 On the Ground Level

 So you’re not in much of a leadership position.
 You can still make enormous strides toward crafting your company’s culture.
 Read on to learn how.
 (Pssst!
 Leaders, don’t skip this section — there’s plenty for you here, too!)

 And don’t just amplify an idea because it came from a woman!
-Naturally look for promising ideas and do your best to make sure it gets its due.
-If you’re a woman who feels interrupted or overlooked in meetings, try teaming up with a fellow female coworker (or a male ally) and committing to amplify each other’s ideas.
+Freely look for promising ideas and do your best to make sure it gets its due.
+If you’re a woman who feels interrupted or overlooked in meetings, try teaming up with a fellow female coworker (or a male ally) and commit to amplifying each other’s ideas.

 7. Keep a 50/50 Mindset